 The refurbishment of the Lucy Creeth Residence is celebrated

 The Patricia Kailis Centre is opened in Baling Street, Cockburn Central.

-The Rockingham Beach House is opened.
+The Rockingham Guest House (now called The Beach House) is opened.

-The Gosnells Guest House is opened.
+The Gosnells Guest House (now called The Country House) is opened.

 The Rocky Bay Midland office is opened.

 Independent living units at 62 McCabe Street, Mosman Park are opened.

 Spina Bifida and Hydrocephalus Association of WA (SBHAWA) merge with Rocky Bay.

 One Group Home transitions from Disability Services Commission.